John Mearsheimer: Rise and containment of China

-Nobody can say that engagement wasn't given ample opportunity to work, nor can anyone argue that China emerged as a threat because the United States was not accommodating enough....China's economy experienced unprecedented growth, but the country did not turn into a liberal democracy or a responsible stakeholder.
-To the contrary, Chinese leaders view liberal values as a threat to their country's stability, and as rulers of rising powers normally do, they are pursuing an increasingly aggressive foreign policy.
-There is no way around it: engagement was a colossal strategic mistake.

 In a 2015 review of Mearsheimer's arguments on China, the sociologist Amitai Etzioni charged that the two powers "have very little 'real' reason to confront each other" and that the "main value of Mearsheimer's provocative thesis is that it alerts those of us on both sides of the power divide to redouble our efforts to prevent his dire predictions from coming true."
 By contrast, Executive Director Tom Switzer of the Sydney-based Centre for Independent Studies opined in May 2020, "Rarely in history has an academic been as intellectually vindicated as John Mearsheimer, [He] accurately foresaw the intense Sino-American security competition that the coronavirus crisis has exposed."

 In the early 2000s, after Mearsheimer argued in The Tragedy of Great Power Politics that China could not rise peacefully, he was invited by Chinese policymakers and academics to give talks in the country.
 Having attained stardom in China, he told the New Statesman in 2023: "When I go to Beijing, I feel more at home intellectually, and in terms of thinking about foreign policy, than I am in Washington.
 The Chinese are realists to the core."
-Mearsheimer notes that Chinese interlocutors often challenge him on his assertion of China's unpeaceful rise, with some elites citing economic interdependence theory to dispute his realist views.
+Mearsheimer notes that Chinese interlocutors often challenge him on his assertion of China's unpeaceful rise, with some political scientists citing economic interdependence theory or Confucianism to dispute his realist views.